 - The invasion of Ukraine by Russia, higher inflation data and supply chain disruptions have complicated the global macroeconomic outlook.
 Impax believes that rising inflationary pressures and the prospect of moderating economic growth in some geographies will lead investors to refocus attention on quality companies which benefit from secular growth drivers.
 The quality characteristics of these companies means they are better able to manage margin pressure during this period of disruption.

 - Impax expects that the war in Ukraine and localized lockdowns in China as a result of their zero-Covid policy means supply disruptions and inflation are likely to last longer.
 As a result, the portfolio has sought to reduce inflation risk by investing in companies with better pricing power, such as rental companies which benefit from businesses outsourcing non-core operations as they seek to reduce costs.
 In addition, the investment team has sought to reduce the underweight to interest rate sensitive stocks within Financials through a new holding.
 While economic growth may moderate, environmental policy continues to drive investment in energy efficiency solutions and the portfolio has increased its exposure to names in this space.
 Finally, recognizing heightened geopolitical tension, the portfolio has added to sectors which benefit from trends of “on-shoring” of critical industries, such as semiconductors.

-- We remain focused on companies demonstrating consistent growth and operational return profiles coupled with lower debt levels.
-Areas of interest include beneficiaries of increased spending on drug discovery and testing, the accelerating digital transformation of enterprises, companies providing access to finance and businesses enabling the sharing economy.
+- Overall, the investment team remains focused on companies demonstrating consistent growth and operational return profiles, coupled with lower debt levels.
+Areas of interest for the portfolio include beneficiaries of the trends to reduce the cost of delivering healthcare solutions, the accelerating digital transformation of enterprises, as well as companies providing access to finance and businesses enabling the sharing and circular economy.